ABDOMINAL AORTIC ANEURYSM OVERVIEW

 Surgery is done in an operating room while the patient is under general anesthesia, and generally takes four to six hours.
 After surgery, a patient is taken to the intensive care unit for monitoring.
 Several catheters are used, including a urinary catheter (to drain the bladder), an arterial catheter (to monitor blood pressure), a central venous catheter (to monitor pressures in the heart), an epidural catheter (to give pain medicine), and a nasogastric tube (a tube from the stomach to the nose that is initially used to keep the stomach empty).
 Patients are generally able to go home after four to seven days, and are able to resume normal activities in about four weeks.

 Endovascular stent graft — A less invasive surgical procedure called an endovascular stent graft has shown success in repairing AAA.
-It involves making an incision in the groin to expose the femoral artery, placing a wire in the vessel over which a variety of specialized catheters are used to pass a folded graft to the area of the aneurysm (figure 2).
-Dye is injected to guide the placement of a stent-graft device into the area of the aneurysm.
+It usually involves making an incision in the groin to expose the femoral artery, placing a wire in the vessel over which a variety of specialized catheters are used to pass a folded graft to the area of the aneurysm (figure 2).
+Under selected circumstances, the surgeon may instead be able to access the common femoral artery without making an incision (percutaneously).
+Either way, once the femoral artery is accessed, dye is injected to guide the placement of a stent-graft device into the area of the aneurysm.
 Once the device is correctly positioned, the stent graft is unfolded and expanded with a balloon that pushes it up against the normal aortic wall.
 This type of graft is not sewn into place.
 Blood flows through the graft instead of the abnormally dilated aorta, which decreases the pulsations on the aortic wall.

 There is less experience and fewer data regarding endovascular stent grafts than surgery, and long-term outcomes are being studied.
 Stent grafts are primarily performed in older patients who have medical conditions that increase the risk associated with conventional open surgery.